Lawns and Yards

 3. Skip lawn fertilizer or go phosphorus-free

 Bare soils and dirt patches are pretty common in our yards.
-While seemingly harmless, exposed soils are easily carried away by rainfall.
+While seemingly harmless, exposed soils are easily carried away and into our waters by rainfall.
 The extra dirt means extra phosphorus and more algae in your lake.
-The problem is especially bad on eroding hillsides.

 - Mulch - Apply a layer of suitable mulch and reapply in subsequent years.
 See “Growing Healthy Soils” for mulch recommendations.